plexideas/datatable/README.md

 ## Stack

-React, Redux, Antd and Axios as http client
+React, Redux, Antd and Axios as an http client

 ## Usage